mdn/content/files/en-us/web/css/css_flexible_box_layout/relationship_of_flexbox_to_other_layout_methods/index.md

 ---
 {{CSSRef}}

 In this article we will take a look at how Flexbox fits in with all the other CSS modules.
-We’ll find out which specifications you also need to take notice of if you want to learn flexbox, and find out why flexbox is different to some other modules.
+We'll find out which specifications you also need to take notice of if you want to learn flexbox, and find out why flexbox is different to some other modules.

 > **Note:** CSS versions 1 and 2 were a single monolithic specification where all of CSS was defined in one large document.
 As CSS became a more feature rich language, maintaining one huge specification became problematic, with different parts of CSS moving on at different speeds.
 CSS was therefore modularized, and the various CSS Specifications are different modules that make up CSS today.
 These modules relate to each other, and are at different stages of development.